How To Feed A Loon

 • Add the chicken and cooked bacon into the pot.
 Pour in the chicken broth and reserved wine.
 Chop the porcini mushrooms and add them along with the reserved ¼ cup of soaking water and the bouquet garni.
 Simmer for 30 to 40 minutes, or until chicken is cooked through, but not falling off the bone.

-• While the chicken is simmering, heat 1 tbsp of butter in a saucepan over medium heat.
+• While the chicken is simmering, heat 1 tablespoon of butter in a saucepan over medium heat.
 Add the pearl onions and sauté, stirring occasionally, until lightly browned.
 Remove from the pan and set aside.

 • Add 2 more tablespoons butter to the same saucepan and stir until melted.
 Add the sliced button mushrooms and sauté until soft and just releasing their liquid, about 7 minutes.
 Remove from the pan and set aside.